...

 The restaurant’s owner Mr Fujimatsu has had extensive training as an Italian chef, including over 30 years of experience working in 2-star rating restaurants in Italy.
 To open Vegan Restaurant F, Mr Fujimatsu acquired raw food Meister 1st-level certificate.
 With the extra knowledge, the food served in the restaurant is processed and cooked in a way that retains the ingredients’ nutrition as much as possible.

 The dining experience at Vegan Restaurant F starts with kind greetings from the staff.
 The vibes here are great, despite being a small restaurant.
 Whether you visit it for lunch or dinner, you will be served a set/course menu of your choice.
-Lunch set menus are cheaper, below 2,000 yen.
+Lunch set menus are cheaper at 2,000 yen.
 So if you are on a budget and want to experience Vegan Restaurant F’s food and hospitality, visit it for lunch.

 While the dinner course menu is more expensive, it is 100% worth it.
 You can also opt for the Chef’s Choice Light Course dinner menu.
 It suits someone who doesn’t tend to eat as much for dinner or doesn’t want to spend as much on food.